 UAF's online programs are accredited by the Northwest Commission on Colleges and Universities.

-UAS offers the most expansive selection of online courses among all the University of Alaska branches, including undergraduate and graduate degree programs and certificates.
+UAS offers the most expansive selection of distance courses among all online colleges in Alaska, including undergraduate and graduate degree programs and certificates.
 UAS courses are operated on the Blackboard platform (also referred to as Elluminate or Webmeeting), and many courses use both online and video conferencing facetime interactions.
 Lab courses are available online, and students receive all the tools they'll need to complete assignments by mail, including microscopes, molecule kits and DNA kits.
 Some e-learning courses require students to login and meet at designated times, while others have a flexible schedule.
 Assignment due dates, exams, and meetings are set by instructors and outlined in the course syllabi.

 UAS has many resources available to e-learning students, like access to the Egan Library, Student Health 101, a disability resource center, and a student helpdesk with access to IT support for Blackboard, computer software downloads, and support video tutorials for UAonline.
 Most financial aid options require students to be enrolled in at least six credits to qualify, and UAS also offers Veterans benefits for tuition costs for active military members, veterans and their dependents.